rjspencer/docs/theming.md

 : the amount of events loaded based on your values for upcoming and/or past

 ## EventView
 A view for a single event.
-Meant to be used with `{Page:EventView}`
+Meant to be used with `{page:EventView}`

 ### block:EventView